by EA Belinda – 6 min read

-Direct action from Palestinians almost invariably attracts a disproportionate response from the Israeli authorities.
+Nonviolent direct action from Palestinians resisting the occupation almost invariably attracts a disproportionate response from the Israeli authorities.
 For example, following mass protests against the forced eviction of Palestinians in East Jerusalem in June 2021, Amnesty International and others reported ‘ruthless excessive use of force’ against protestors, including the unlawful use of weapons, sweeping mass arrests and torture of ill-treatment of detainees.

-Israeli soldiers attacks a Palestinian man for protesting against the establishment of establish the Israeli Bustanei Hefetz industrial zone on Palestinian land
+Israeli soldier attacks a Palestinian man for protesting against the establishment of the Israeli Bustanei Hefetz industrial zone, built illegally on Palestinian land

 Harassment and Intimidation

 It’s not only Palestinian civilians who face harassment and violent attacks.
 In 2020, the UN Secretary General reported that ‘civil society actors, including human rights defenders and journalists, faced restrictions of movement, and some were reportedly subjected to harassment and intimidation, and in some cases assault, arrest and prosecution.’
 The Secretary General went on to urge Israel to ‘ensure that journalists, human rights defenders and civil society actors are able to conduct their activities without harassment or being subjected to legal proceedings that are in violation of international human rights law, and that their rights are respected and protected.’

 But little has changed: